 So, can this thicker mucus contribute to snoring?
 Absolutely!
 The muscle tissues in your body relax when you sleep, so they are permitted to vibrate against one another in your throat every time air passes through.
 If you have thicker mucus lodged in your throat, the passageway is even narrower than it normally is.

 Therefore, eliminating dairy, especially close to bedtime, could help relieve your symptoms.
 This does not mean you will instantly stop snoring.
-If your soft tissues are already naturally falling close together when you sleep then you may still need the help of anti snoring devices, such as the Zyppah, SnoreRx or VitalSleep among others, but reducing secretions in your throat could definitely help.
+If your soft tissues are already naturally falling close together when you sleep then you may still need the help of anti snoring mouthpieces, such as the Zyppah, SnoreRx or VitalSleep among others, but reducing secretions in your throat could definitely help.

 Reduce or Eliminate Dairy?